chinzhiweiblank/NTUition2018/README.md

 npm install
 pip install
 ```
-Since the dataset is over GitHub's limit of 100MB, you will have to download the files from https://www.kaggle.com/account/login?ReturnUrl=%2fc%2f4458%2fdownload-all with a Kaggle/Gmail account.
+Since the dataset is over GitHub's limit of 100MB, you will have to download the [files](https://www.kaggle.com/account/login?ReturnUrl=%2fc%2f4458%2fdownload-all) with a Kaggle/Gmail account.
 Put train.csv in your working directory.

+# How It Works

+CrimeClassifier.ipynb is a Jupyter notebook which describes how we managed to train our decision tree classifier, achieving an accuracy of 0.92.
+The safe decision tree model is taught in

+Facial Recognition.ipynb and Facial Recognition.py is what we use to detect the faces of people in the video.

+facial_recognition_server is the server used to handle API calls to the facial recognition module.

+app.js is an Express app, used to render the landing page, where users can input data.
+It also handles the processed data (after classifiying the users) and stores it in a database.